swiss/fedlex-jolux/doc/citations.md

 General structure of a citation.
 :::

+The citations for an entry in the [Classified Compilation](classified_compilation.md) can be shown with the following URL (example for the Federal Constitution): https://www.fedlex.admin.ch/eli/cc/1999/404/de/quotes.
+These pages are only available in German, French, and Italian.

 ## From and To

 A citation *from* means the citing resource whereas *to* means the cited resource.
 So if a legislative resource cites the Federal Constitution, the citation goes *from* this resource *to* the Federal Constitution.